Anurag-Bharati/Calculator/README.md

    A. Copying code: (requires Python3)

-    1. Copy the code in the file named "CalculatorTk.py"
+    1. Copy the code in the file named "CalculatorTk.py" and Make a new .py file inside a new folder.
+Paste the code and save it.
     2. Download ico file and paste it next to the main file.
-(Note: renaming the .ico file may cause errors so update the code if you renamed .ico at the line no. 26)
+    3. (Note: renaming the .ico file may cause errors so update the code if you renamed .ico at the line no. 26)
-    3. Run the .py file
+    4. Run the .py file

    B. Pycharm: